Commanvil/charon77.github.io/md/developer-tools/markdown.md

 </body>
 ```

-The support for which languages are supported and which are not depends
-on the highlighting engine that is being used.
-The engine contains a
+Please note that language support depends on the highlighting engine
-lexer that turns supported codes into other formats, for example html,
-that can be shown in the browser, after being coupled with appropriate
-css.
+being used.
+If supported, the engine turns codes into the display format,
+for example HTML in its "prettified" form.
+CSS is usually added so that
+the browser shows the code in colors.

 [1]: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 [2]: https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf